ejain/blog/source/_posts/2018-11-25-tracking-blood-sugar.md

 What next
 ---------

 I intend to do another round of blood sugar tracking in a year or so--or earlier, if my daily routine changes significantly.
-I'll also be sharing more detailed results at the next [Quantified Self Seattle Meetup](https://www.meetup.com/Quantified-Self-Seattle/) in January.
+I'll also be sharing more detailed results at the next [Quantified Self Seattle Meetup](https://www.meetup.com/Quantified-Self-Seattle/events/256929018/).